 Switching from Octoparse to Firecrawl: A Quick Migration Guide

-Every time a website changes (and they do, constantly), you’re back in the GUI rebuilding your workflow.
+When websites change, GUI-based workflows may require updates.
 Firecrawl takes a different approach.
-It’s API-first and adapts automatically to website changes.
-If you’re feeding data into AI models or building any kind of automated system, this matters a lot.
+It's API-first and adapts automatically to website changes.
+If you're feeding data into AI models or building any kind of automated system, this can be beneficial.

 You don't need to jump straight into writing code.
 Start with the Playground to see what you'll get before you write a single line.